-Pattern Changing is a 14-week educational programme for abused women to focus on herself and her own power to change the course of her life
+Pattern Changing is a 14-week educational programme for abused women to focus on themselves and their own power to change the course of their lives

 The Pattern Changing course aims to enable women to begin to understand the problem of abuse and its impact on the entire family, to become aware of their lifelong patterns, to set realistic goals, and to learn techniques for developing new patterns of their own choosing.